syncfusion-content/wpf-docs/wpf/Diagram/Automatic-Layouts.md

 |![MultiDocument](Automatic-Layouts_images/Automatic-Layouts_MultiDocument.png)|MultiDocument|Represents multiple documents or reports in the process.|
 |![Connector](Automatic-Layouts_images/Automatic-Layouts_Connector.png)||Represents a direction of flow from one step to another.
 It will get created automatically based on the relationship between the parent and child.|

 N> We have provided some more built-in Shapes as ResourceDictionary.
-For more Shapes, please refer this [page](/wpf/sfdiagram/shapes).
+For more Shapes, refer to this [page](/wpf/sfdiagram/shapes).

 {% tabs %}